JetBrains/kotlin/ReadMe.md

 ```
 This will avoid your local repo having too many merge commits
 which will help keep your pull request simple and easy to apply.

-## Commit comments

-If you include in your comment this text (where KT-1234 is the Issue ID in the [Issue Tracker](https://youtrack.jetbrains.com/issues/KT)), the issue will get automatically marked as fixed.

-    #KT-1234 Fixed